Domos-Snips/arduino-tpuart/README.md

 Hardware
 --------

 The schematic is found in the directory `Eagle-Files`.
-I didn't create a PCB layout (yet) - please let me know if you are interested).
+I didn't create a PCB layout (yet) - please let me know if you are interested.
 The schematic is largely based on the TPUART board designed at the [University of Vienna](http://www.auto.tuwien.ac.at/~mkoegler/index.php/tpuart).

 TP-UART ICs can be obtained from [Opternus Components](http://www.opternus.com/de/siemens/knx-chipset/knx-transceiver-ics-tp-uart-fze1066.html).